tsahota/NMproject/README.md

    * See tutorial at https://github.com/tsahota/tidyproject to get started with tidyproject
 * Open the NMproject with the File -> Open Project menu items.
 NOTE: always use Rstudio to open an NMproject, never just `setwd()` to the directory.

-* To ensure code you write which depends on the NMproject package will never break due to updates, install the package NMproject into the *project library*.
-Do this by simply installing again:
+* Install the package NMproject into the *project library* by simply installing again from with the NMproject:

 ```r
 devtools::install_github("tsahota/NMproject")
 library(NMproject)
 ```

-The global installation of NMproject can now change over time, but code depending on NMproject in this tidyproject will never break.

-Have a look at built in code library, type:
+View the built in code library:

 ```r
 code_library()